-McMaster said the story, initially reported by The Washington Post,
+McMaster said the story, initially reported by The Washington Post, was false.

 The US officials told Reuters that while the president has the authority to disclose even the most highly classified information at will, in this case he did so without consulting the ally that provided it, which threatens to jeopardize a long-standing intelligence-sharing agreement.